 Research and development activities are central to our business model.
 We expect our research and development expenses to increase because product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage human trials.
-During 2017, we will be focused on completion of our two Phase II studies for MAT2203, starting a new study, and moving MAT2501 forward in development.
+In addition, we will look to strategically expand the use of our drug platform technology through additional development work.
+During 2018, we will be focused on completion of our Phase II studies for MAT2203, starting a new study, and moving MAT2501 and our delivery platform forward in development.